 Her most recent major works include: unHOWsed, which she directed/co-wrote/designed, with an ensemble of mature ex-homeless women.
 Presented by and at Theatre Works, the work was a visual and visceral glimpse into the women’s lives and was described by Theatre Press as one of the most important works you’ll see.
 In 2020 the work was chosen for the ‘in competition’ program at the Cairo International Festival of Experimental Theatre.
-In 2021 it will be remounted for the Drum Theatre, Dandenong; Medea: Kaddish For The Children, a visual, visceral feminist re-imagining of the classic Medea story.
+In 2021 it was remounted for the Drum Theatre, Dandenong; Medea: Kaddish For The Children, a visual, visceral feminist re-imagining of the classic Medea story.
 The work explores Medea’s losses - of home, language, identity and family and is interwoven with the Jewish Mourners prayer.
-It was presented by Footscray Arts Centre as part of their 2019 Women, Art and Politics program; KaBooM: Stories From Distant Frontlines - a promenade performance/installation about memory and war (from the women’s point of view) for which she interviewed ex-soldiers from global conflicts.
+It was presented by Footscray Arts Centre as part of their 2019 Women, Art and Politics program and, in 2021, the filmed version of the show was presented at SerformanceP Festival in Sao Paulo, Brazil; KaBooM: Stories From Distant Frontlines - a promenade performance/installation about memory and war (from the women’s point of view) for which she interviewed ex-soldiers from global conflicts.
 The work was performed at fortyfivedownstairs in Melbourne, and remounted for the Alice Desert Festival in Alice Springs, where she collaborated with local artists, focusing on the ‘war’ story of Indigenous activist/performer Sylvia Neal and performed in an aircraft hangar utilizing the planes.
 In 2018 the work toured to Penang, Malaysia as part of the George Town Festival; The Dead Twin by Chi Vu, which she directed and performed in, and staged as a visceral promenade performance piece at Footscray Community Arts Centre in collaboration with Theatre Works as part of the FLIGHT Festival of New Works and at the 2017 George Town Festival in Penang, Malaysia; Cordelia, Mein Kind, which explores an inherited history of exile and loss and was performed at La Mama Theatre after extensive touring nationally and internationally, including to the Festiwal Szekspiroski in Gdansk, Poland.